berlinplan/berlinplan.github.io/readme.md

 > <sub> 3.
 OnlyFans has been associated with pornography addiction and has been cited as a factor in a significant proportion of divorces, while top earners like Iggy Azalea can make hundreds of thousands of dollars in a matter of hours, creating a massive income gap between them and the average worker(2)(5)(6)(7)(29). </sub>

-#### Can drug dealing be a justifiable means for self-empowerment, emancipation, and financial independence for underprivileged social groups?
+#### drug dealing is a justifiable means for self-empowerment, emancipation, and financial independence for underprivileged social groups, bullshit?

 > <sub> “The cultural scientist and feminist: Madita Oeming sees **Onlyfans** as a **new opportunity** for **self-empowerment**.
 Women and men on Onlyfans are independent of studios or producers and have full control over their content and prices.
 And there is also **emancipatory** potential in profit.
 "Making that amount of money on your own can also save you from **financial dependency and toxic relationships**."(9) </sub>